 Academic Programs Directors

-As AVP for Academic Programs, Oliver provides leadership and oversight for the Office of Academic Programs, and works in consultation and collaboration with the Assistant Vice Presidents and the Directors of Academic Programs to ensure the quality of academic programs.
-Read Dr. Oliver's full biography.
+As AVP for Academic Programs, Filowitz provides leadership and oversight for the Office of Academic Programs, and works in consultation and collaboration with the Assistant Vice Presidents and the Directors of Academic Programs to ensure the quality of academic programs.
+Read Dr. Filowitz's full biography.

 Elizabeth Boretz, Ph.D., Assistant Vice President for Student Success/Director, Academic Advisement Center

 The Assistant Vice President for Student Success and Director, Academic Advisement has a pivotal role in supporting the universitys student success agenda to improve student learning, provide access, ensure quality, close the achievement gap, advance completion, and enhance affordability.
 She provides leadership and oversight of the Academic Advisement Center, which includes collaboration with the academic colleges to coordinate GE curriculum advising for all undergraduate students, advising for students with undeclared majors, and students on academic probation, as well as supervising all advising staff in the Academic Advisement Center.
-She also serves as campus coordinator of the student success teams, working with the AVPAP, the academic Colleges, the Irvine Campus, and the Office of Graduate Studies, provides professional development and technical support for graduation and retention specialists, faculty and staff advisors, and advances the collaboration between Academic Affairs, Student Affairs, and Information Technology in order to create an advising experience that integrates students curricular and co-curricular goals and requirements.
+She also serves as campus coordinator of the student success teams, working with the AVPAP, the academic Colleges, CSUF Irvine Center, and the Office of Graduate Studies, provides professional development and technical support for graduation and retention specialists, faculty and staff advisors, and advances the collaboration between Academic Affairs, Student Affairs, and Information Technology in order to create an advising experience that integrates students curricular and co-curricular goals and requirements.
 Read Dr. Boretz's full biography

 , Ph.D., Interim Director for the Office of First Year Experience

 The Director of the Office of First Year Experience (OFYE) is responsible for management and leadership of an office dedicated to both freshman and transfer students that are in their first year at CSU Fullerton.
 The director works under the Office of Academic Programs and oversees the orchestration of UNIV 100, which includes curricular development, faculty assignments, student enrollment, classroom management and scheduling.
 In addition, the director works closely with Student Affairs to provide OFYE housing opportunities, computer lounges and relevant programing geared toward Lifelong Learning, Self-Development and University acclimatization.
 Finally, the director is a bridge to all of the academic colleges on campus; helping them establish OFYE opportunities respectively.